bendrucker/find-main/readme.md

 ### `findMain([cwd])` -> `String` / `Boolean`

 `findMain` starts at `cwd` and looks upwards until it finds a `package.json`.
-When it finds one, it returns the `"main"` entry, coerced to a relative path.
-This means `"main": "src"` becomes the more explicit `./src`.
+When it finds one, it returns the `"main"` entry as an absolute path.

 If no package is found, an exception is thrown.
 If a package is found but no `"main"` entry is available, `false` is returned.
-Otherwise, the `main` path is returned.
+Otherwise, the absolute `main` path is returned.

 #### `cwd`